builders-garden/squabble-xmtp-agent/README.md

 - 🤖 **AI-Powered Assistant** - Intelligent responses powered by OpenAI GPT-4
 - 🔐 **Secure Messaging** - Built on XMTP protocol for private, encrypted communications
 - 🌐 **REST API** - External integrations and programmatic message sending
-- 📱 **Cross-Platform** - Works with any XMTP-compatible wallet or client

 ## 🏗️ Architecture